 Methodology: How we calculate the carbon footprint of investments

 The methodology for measuring carbon footprints of investments is evolving, and many data gaps exist.
 The following key points from our methodology ensure transparency in our approach.

 - Data sources: 1) Reported and estimated greenhouse gas emissions data from MSCI ESG Research; 2) market and fundamental data from Bloomberg; 3) index data from MSCI and S&P. Greenhouse gas emissions data are from 2016 and cover scopes 1 and 2, as 2017 data are not yet available.
 Market values for investments were used with data from December 31, for each year.

 - Asset classes covered: Our disclosure covers our Canadian, U.S., and international equities, as well as our REIT portfolio and preferred shares.

-- Holdings analyzed: Representative investment portfolios or Addenda Pooled Funds for different asset classes were selected to calculate the weighted average carbon intensities, as the same investment strategies are often used across multiple accounts.
+- Holdings analyzed: Representative investment portfolios for different asset classes were selected to calculate the weighted average carbon intensities, as the same investment strategies are often used across multiple accounts.
 The owned emissions calculation considered the invested assets of all companies across The Co-operators group of companies.

-- Emissions allocations: For the owned emissions calculation, each company’s total emissions were allocated to debt, equity and preferred equity based on the book values for debt and preferred equity and the market value for equity using total capital as the denominator.
+- Emissions allocations: For the owned emissions calculation, each company’s total emissions, as reported or estimated by MSCI ESG Research, were allocated to debt, equity and preferred equity based on the book values for debt and preferred equity and the market value for equity using total capital as the denominator.